michaelenger/brage/README.md

 * `page.path` Path to the page
 * `page.template` Contents of the page template file
 * `page.title` Automatically inferred title based on the path
+* `page.identifier` The path converted to a unique identifier

 The title for the root path is `"Home"`